drhsqlite/fossil-mirror/www/javascript.md

         non-obfuscated form during the build process, so there are no third-party servers delivering mysterious, obfuscated JavaScript
         code to the user.

-    C, Fossil's main implementation language, has been associated with far more security problems than JavaScript, yet the apparent alternative to reducing the amount of JavaScript in Fossil is to increase the amount of C code.
-Does it not make sense to place as much trust in Fossil’s JavaScript code as in its C code?

     Local administrators can [modify the repository’s skin][cskin] to inject additional JavaScript code into pages served by their Fossil